alttch/eva3/xc/drivers/phi/phi_devel.rst

 ==========================================================

 PHI (Physical interface) is a low level driver which communicates directly with an equipment.
-PHI should not contain any logic, it's job is only get/set an equipment to state, requested by LPI.
+PHI should not contain any logic, its job is only to get/set an equipment to the state requested by LPI.

 Required variables in a header
 ------------------------------